faheemkhaskheli9/speech_separation/README.md

 To run this project on colab you have to download this repository in your google drive.
 Next you have to run Looking_to_listen.ipynb in colab.

+## Note for Colab
+Remember to clean your trash folder in google drive when downloading Audio and Video for many files and folders get deleted which ends up filling your google drive space.

 # Data